fleaflet/flutter_map/docs/introduction/how-does-it-work.md

 ## Map Layers

 Once the tile provider has dealt with the tile, it sends it to a map layer to get painted onto the map.
-This can be done using canvases, or, in the case of `flutter_map`, Flutter widgets.
+This can be done using canvases (such as in HTML5 for the web), or, in the case of `flutter_map`, Flutter widgets.

-The map layers handles user interaction, such as panning, zooming, rotating and tapping.
+The map layers also handle user interaction, such as panning, zooming, rotating and tapping.